gipfeli-io/documentation/docs/infrastructure/basics.md

 defined on the deployment itself and variables set within the Secret Manager offering.
 For sensitive variables such as database passwords or JWT secrets, we are using the Secret Manager.
 It allows for securely defining variables that cannot be read by anyone after saving and even offers the possibility to version them.
-As such, they get injected into the Cloud Run deployments, but are not readably from any logs.
+As such, they get injected into the Cloud Run deployments, but are not readable from any logs.

 We chose Secret Manager because